-The React library is best at equipping you with the ability to create highly reactive user interface.
-If your web app needs a UI that’s quick to respond to real-time events or ever-changing data, React maybe best for your next project.
+The React library is best at equipping you with the ability to create a highly reactive user interface.
+If your web app needs a UI that’s quick to respond to real-time events or ever-changing data, React may be best for your next project.

-Fundamentally, React is suitable for web apps where frequent changes in data model are required to be synced with an interactive UI.
+Fundamentally, React is suitable for web apps where frequent changes in the data models are required to be synced with an interactive UI.
 Micheal Jackson, co-creator of React Router library aptly describes what React is all about in the tweet:

 Point is, React takes care of the hard part of figuring out what changes actually need to happen to the DOM, not me.
 That’s *invaluable*

 So, how should you analyze if your project needs React?
-Here are some points that would help you take the right decision:
+Here are some points that would help you make the right decision:

 With React, the chances of spaghetti code reduce phenomenally.
 As DOM is managed by React itself, you will not have to worry about making changes to it, ensuring that nothing blows out of proportion due to spaghetti.